mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/2-create-function-app.md

 Open up your favorite console, and create a new directory for your project.
 I'm gonna call mine something really ~~lame~~ _fun_ like `HelloYou`, then I'll `cd` into it and run `func init`.
 You can also do this in one shot by specifying the directory name: `func init HelloYou`.

-You should now have a directory, initialized as a git repository, with two files: `host.json` and `local.settings.json`.
+You should now have a directory initialized as a git repository with two files: `host.json` and `local.settings.json`.
 There's also a `.gitignore` tailored for Azure Functions development.

 ## Open the Project

 There's not much there yet.
 Just an empty Azure Functions project.
 Let's open up Visual Studio Code now and let the Azure Functions extension do it's thing.

 {{% alert info %}}
-To open the current directory in VS Code using the console type `code .`
+To open the current directory in VS Code from the console type `code .`
 {{% /alert %}}

 ### Azure Functions Extension Prompt